ICESAT-2HackWeek/leading_to_phytoplankton/README.md

 This is as an example on how teams can structure their project repositories.
 Thanks to Lindsey Heagey and Joachim Meyer for the template, provided originally for [Geohackweek](https://github.com/geohackweek/sample_project_repository).

+### Goals

+1. Create a tool for identifying (near) co-indicdent measurements across varied datasets(specifically with Argo float data, MODIS and/or Sentinel imagery, and ICESat-2 tracks)

+2. Formulate scripts to develop or isolate parameters from ATL03 data that might be relevant to larger science questions for which the above measurements are relevant

+3. Become Python gods.

+### other notes

+We would like to have 2 Notebooks as deliverables and a clear use-case story.
+We hope to develop some pretext for a potential GUI by incorporating widgets into the co-incident measurements tool.

 ## Files

 * `.gitignore`